Systems Performance: Enterprise and the Cloud, 2nd Edition (2020)

 This is the official site for the book Systems Performance: Enterprise and the Cloud, 2nd Edition, published by Addison Wesley (2020).
 Here I'll describe the book, link to related content, and list errata.

-You can find it on Amazon.
-I'll list more sites as they appear, plus a link to download a sample PDF.
-The intended release date is around November 2020.
+You can find it on Amazon; I'll list more sites as they appear, and provide a sample PDF.
+The intended release date is around November 2020 (update Sep 2: currently on target).

 What is New in Second Edition?